 Reporting for the first time

-Software developers developing reporting software for the electronic generation of Taxable payments annual report should refer to this specification when developing their application.
+Software developers developing reporting software for the electronic generation of the Taxable payments annual report should refer to this specification when developing their application.
 Information is also available on the Software developers homepage website at http://softwaredevelopers.ato.gov.au.

 The Software developers homepage website is maintained by the ATO on behalf of, and in consultation with, the software development industry and business advisers.
-It facilitates the development and listing of software which may assist businesses to meet their tax obligations.
+It facilitates the development and listing of software which may assist businesses meet their tax obligations.

 Commercial software developers are required to register on the Software developers homepage website if they wish to list their products.
 Developers who do not wish to list products do not need to register in order to access information.
 Subscribing for email updates is recommended so software developers can be notified of significant issues.